scriptingstudio/PSCCalendar/show-calendar.md

 ### System.String[]

 ## NOTES
+- Weekend days are highlighted by default if the first day of the week is Monday or Sunday

+## CREDITS
-The PSCCalendar idea was originally inspired from and based on the [PSCalendar module](https://github.com/jdhitsolutions/PSCalendar) by Jeff Hicks. <!-- This manual is a kind of extended edition of the origin. -->
+- The PSCCalendar idea was originally inspired from and based on the [PSCalendar module](https://github.com/jdhitsolutions/PSCalendar) by Jeff Hicks. <!-- This manual is a kind of extended edition of the origin. -->